arkanus/PyOpenGLRenderBuffers/README.md

 The renderbuffers are then rendered to screen aligned quads and another shader (optionally) applied to the whole screen.

+## Running

+You can install the required dependencies with the command

+	pip install -r requirements.txt

 ## Screenshots

 ![screenshot](/shader1.png "Shader1")